avian2/spectrumwars/docs/index.rst

 SpectrumWars is a work-in-progress programming game where players compete for bandwidth on a limited piece of a radio spectrum.

+This Python implementation for VESNA sensor nodes was written by Tomaz Solc (tomaz.solc@ijs.si)

 Contents:

 .. toctree::